 To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 The Mary and David Hoar Fund was established in 1975 at The New York Community Trust to promote research in the prevention and treatment of hip fractures.
-Administered by The New York Academy of Medicine, the Fund supports pilot programs in clinical, epidemiologic and health services research in the following areas related to hip fractures:
+Administered by The New York Academy of Medicine, the Fund supports applications for clinical research as well as for developing innovative clinical programs such as those that test a novel approach to health care delivery in a cost effective and quality way.
+We especially encourage applications for pilot projects.

 Candidates must hold an MD, PhD, or equivalent degree and are expected to conduct research in a supervised program in the greater New York area.
 Preferential consideration will be given junior faculty to assist in starting their careers, however, other applications will be considered provided applicants provide a clear justification.
 In the case of more senior faculty, it should state why an award of this type is appropriate.
 In the case of trainees who are not junior faculty, it should state that they would have the protected time to do the research and that they would remain at the institution for the duration of the award.
 Candidates must be United States citizens or permanent residents or have (at the time of application) a valid working visa that can be renewed (if required) through the period of the award.